All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • You reach the full Saxenda dose in just two additional weeks rather than five

-This accelerated timeline is possible because your body is already fully adapted to liraglutide 1.8mg.
-The same active ingredient is in both products, so there is no cross-medication adjustment needed.
+This accelerated timeline is possible because your body is already fully adapted to liraglutide 1.8mg. compounded formulations of the active ingredient is in both products, so there's no cross-medication adjustment needed.

 Insurance note: Even though the same drug is used, Victoza and Saxenda are different products with different coverage rules.
 Verify your plan's coverage for the Saxenda brand before making the switch.
 Contact provider for current pricing